Shradd7/Loan-Fraud-Detection/README.md

 | `123456` | high-confidence Jaipur/Rajasthan case with conflicts |
 | `145932` | low-confidence manual-review case |

-## Portfolio Talking Points

-- I converted a notebook-only hackathon solution into a reproducible ML system.
-- I tuned the decision threshold for F1 instead of relying on a default 0.5 cutoff.
-- I added PR-AUC and ROC-AUC because fraud/default data is imbalanced.
-- I replaced paid/API-dependent agents with local RAG for auditability.
-- I added model/data cards and a human-review policy for responsible AI.
-- I built a dashboard that supports analyst decisions rather than only showing a binary label.

 ## Current Limitations

-- Task 2 uses synthetic dummy data and local rules, so it is suitable for demos but not real identity verification.
+- Task 2 uses synthetic local records and local rules, so it is suitable for demos but not real identity verification.
 - Fairness checks across sensitive or proxy groups should be added before any real lending use.

 ## Author